 It’s also common for a woman to lose her libido after the birth of her children, primarily due to her brain’s focus becoming centered on the needs of her children.
 I’ve treated MANY women suffering from this malady, all with excellent results – and with great relief to their partner.

 Peri and post menopausal women often suffer from inner vaginal dryness which makes intercourse both painful and uncomfortable.
 One of the breakthrough techniques I have developed enables a woman to self lubricate her vagina from the inside out prior to engaging in sexual activity.
 It doesn’t matter if she forgets to initiate this sequence prior to sex as the technique immediately neutralizes vaginal pain at any time during intercourse or any sexual activity.

 Sometimes a reduction in the frequency of sex from one partner, can set up performance anxiety in the other.
-As surprising as it may seem, men can become quite concerned that they will be unable to “perform” sexually after a period of abstinence which can then actually affect their ability to stay hard and in control.
+As surprising as it may seem, men can become quite concerned that they will be unable to “perform” sexually after a period of abstinence when their partner doesn't want sex.
+This can then affect their ability to stay hard and in control.

 This can be in the form of weak erections or being unable to stay in control of ejaculation.
 For a man who already has either of these problems they can cause a devastating blow to his self esteem and directly affect his libido as well as his desire for sex.

 Libido, Sex Hormones and Cholesterol

 Your body needs cholesterol to produce sex hormones.
 Cholesterol is also the “fire truck” which puts out inflammation in your body.
 If your liver is not producing enough cholesterol to meet your body’s demands, your sexual programs can become affected.
 The only food sources of cholesterol comes from animals.